 In truth, employees have always enthusiastically embraced generous leave policies.
 Surveys have found that many respondents even prefer additional leave to a direct pay raise.
 Companies have long been aware that more liberal leave standards generate positive feelings.
 They boost productivity, morale and engagement among the ranks within the firm while at the same time enhancing the employer’s reputation.
 Paid leave policies in particular aid in recruiting sought-after talent.

 Why would companies hesitate to take advantage of a seeming cost benefit?
-Although larger business increasingly do offer more leave, smaller operations are likely to find it more burdensome to juggle workloads among limited staff.
+Although larger businesses increasingly do offer more leave, smaller operations are likely to find it more burdensome to juggle workloads among limited staff.
 When it’s “all hands on deck,” they may not have the luxury of additional slack to compete against larger organizations with more “available warm bodies.”

-The federal Family and Medical Leave Act, enacted in 1993, dominates the landscape.
+The federal Family and Medical Leave Act (FMLA), enacted in 1993, dominates the landscape.
 That legislation is complemented by a wide patchwork of state and local laws.
 The crux is that the FMLA addresses only unpaid leave; the U.S. is a laggard on the global stage in its lack of paid support for health or family events.
 Other countries, by contrast, require many weeks of paid leave: The Czech Republic (28 weeks), Estonia (82 weeks), Hungary (24 weeks), Japan (52 weeks) or Canada (17 weeks).
 Although those policies have certain rules and limits, the point is that the U.S. lags behind many other industrial countries in providing paid leave.

 That said, many U.S. employers do often offer sick leave even when it is not strictly required.
-(Sick leave refers to an accommodation for short illnesses and minor ailments versus medical leave, which covers longer downtimes.)
+(Sick leave refers to accommodation for short illnesses and minor ailments versus medical leave, which covers longer downtimes.)
 According to the Bureau of Labor Statistics, in 2021, 79% of U.S. workers had some access to paid sick leave.
 It turns out, unsurprisingly, that larger firms tend to be more generous with it, as do companies with more union workers as well as not-for-profit organizations.

 FMLA coverage consists of 12 weeks’ leave relating to: